 PIF is a separate legal entity governed by an independent Board of Directors.
-PIF is subject to the Palestinian company law and pays taxes like any private entity.
+PIF is subject to the Palestinian corporate law and pay taxes like any other private entity.

-Furthermore, one of the key objectives of PIF is private sector development in Palestine.
-In doing so, most of PIF's projects in the local market are performed in partnership/ cooperation with the private sector.
+Further, one of the key objectives of PIF is private sector development in Palestine.
+In doing so, the majority of PIF projects in the local market are performed in partnership/ cooperation with the private sector.